-We note right away that I1 has gone from 0 to 3+ units, while I2 sees a 30% increase of his money and I3 sees only a 3% increase of his money.
+We note right away that I1 has gone from 0 to 3+ units, while I2 sees a 30% increase of his money and I3 sees only a 3% increase in his money.
 The money mass is also growing which means that the UD for the next year is growing as well.

 Because we are not computers I will stop showing the spreadsheet and show graphs instead which are much easier to read.
 Here is the graph of the amount of money over the first 20 years:

 Unsurprisingly, this is an exponential curve.
 We can see that, over time, I1 who was the poorest, as well as I2 who was relatively poor compared to I3, are “catching up” with the richest – who still remains the richest.
-Now let’s extend this to 40 years, which is currently a half life of a Westerner:
+Now let’s extend this to 40 years, which is currently a half-life of a Westerner:

 This time, it gets more difficult to see the difference between I1 and I2, and they are definitely catching up with I3.
-Let’s extend that to a full 80 years life:
+Let’s extend that to a full 80 years of life:

 This time, the three curves are impossible to distinguish.

 At first sight, this graph can be quite scary when we speak about money, especially about the total money mass.
-This reminds us of the Zimbabwe Dollar where an exponentially growing money mass is accompanied with an exponential inflation, which is never a good thing when a state starts printing money like a crazy gambler:
+This reminds us of the Zimbabwe Dollar where an exponentially growing money mass is accompanied by exponential inflation, which is never a good thing when a state starts printing money like a crazy gambler:

 The Relative Reference Frame (counting in proportion of the money mass)